ghc/ghc/docs/users_guide/using-warnings.rst

     This option isn't enabled by default because it can be very noisy, and it often doesn't indicate a bug in the program.

+    This flag is broken since GHC 9.6.1.
+See :ghc-ticket:`23520` for more details.

 .. ghc-flag:: -Wmissing-deriving-strategies
     :shortdesc: warn when a deriving clause is missing a deriving strategy
     :type: dynamic